logologger/Javascript-Course/README.md

 <b>Day 16 </b> : We will continue the above concepts with some practical examples , and then we will give some design pattern of how large application are built using functional programming

 <b> Day 17 </b>: We will deal with Object Oriented way of Javascript ..
 Use of new keyword .
 Creating Construtors and Class in Javascript.Creating Objects in Javascript.
 Some Features coming in ES6 for the Object Oriented Programming in Javascript.
-We will discuss how javascript is shifting towards OOPs from Functional way.We will discuss use of bind and this in Javascript.
+We will discuss how javascript is shifting towards OOPs from Functional way.We will discuss use of bind and this in Javascript.We will go with deep and shallow copy concepts in Javascipt.

 <b> Day 18:</b> We will discuss use of Prototypes in Javascript.
 Object creating using Prototypes.
 Use of __proto__ and Protoypes in Javascipt .. by showing it in console. how Different frameworks are built using this concept.